 Pennsylvania native, Scott Crawford heads the kitchen as executive chef at Herons restaurant at The Umstead Hotel and Spa in Cary, N.C.
 His culinary skill has made him not just a Southern favorite, but has earned him some pretty prestigious awards.
 He was named a semifinalist for “Best Chef: Southeast” by the James Beard Foundation (his third nomination).
 Under his leadership, Herons was named one of 2012’s “101 Best Places to Eat in the World” by Newsweek.
 He was also recognized by Food & Wine, Condé Nast Traveler, Travel + Leisure and Southern Living.

 Crawford earned his stars with a stagiaire at restaurants in San Francisco, as well as at the former Dining Room at The Ritz-Carlton, Buckhead in Atlanta, under then-Executive Chef Bruno Menard.

 “I haven’t looked at food or cooking in the same way since,” says Crawford of his time with Menard.
 “After that, it all came together for me.”

 At Heron’s, Crawford features local farms such as Chapel Hill Creamery, Elodie Farm and Cane Creek Farm.
 He is passionate about using organic produce, farm-raised meats, and local dairy products.

-We asked Chef Crawford to share a recipe he felt personified the fall.
+We asked Chef Crawford to share a recipe he felt personified the summer.
 His answer:

 * 1 large locally grown butternut squash